ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-28-etc-transaction-security-what-is-a-good-number-of-block-confirmations/index.md

 As explained in our previous post, the way to check the statistics of a transaction is to use a block explorer.
 The most commonly used block explorer for ETC is [Blockscout](https://blockscout.com/etc/mainnet).

-Each transaction on the ETC blockchain has a transaction ID called “transaction hash”.
-By entering that ID on Blockscout, you can check all its information and in one section at the top is shows the confirmation times with the tag “Confirmed by”.
+Each transaction on the ETC blockchain has a transaction ID called the “transaction hash”.
+By entering that ID in the search field on Blockscout, you can check all its information.
+In one section at the top is shown the confirmation times with the tag “Confirmed by”.

 In the transaction in the image, for example, there have been 6,585 confirmations since that transaction was sent.